Updated on May 4, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Alaska has legal recreational and medical marijuana.
 As part of these initiatives, you can buy cannabis products as an adult over 21 or registered patient.
 In Alaska, many CBD formulas count as marijuana products.
 This means you can find it in dispensaries across the state.

 If you don’t have a 21+ ID or a patient registration, you can also get CBD oil.
 The Marijuana Control Board used to regulate CBD oil like marijuana.
 But, now it is part of the state’s industrial hemp industry.
-SB 6 established rules for this growing sector and officially excluded it from the definition of marijuana.
+Currently, CBD oil is legal for use by people in Alaska as long as it’s sourced from industrial hemp, specifically from the plant’s stalks and seeds.
+CBD products that are allowed for use in the state must have low levels of THC.

 Patients in Alaska’s medical marijuana program can qualify for CBD with conditions such as: